- Last OnlineJan 21, 2:00 PM

 This manga has probably one of my favourite endings I’ve ever seen, it’s absolutely perfect and an incredible bitter-sweet ending to the manga, suiting the aforementioned clashing genre’s.
 It also serves as a perfect conclusion to the manga’s more philosophical commentary on the meaning of life, summarizing their conclusion of it all perfectly.

-To avoid spoilers I’ll just leave you with a quote that actually made me cry for one of the only times reading a manga:
+I’ll just leave you with a quote that actually made me bawl my eyes out for the only time so far reading a manga:

 “Living was the best, wasn’t it?”